pereznetworks/My-Random-Quotes-Web-App/README.md

       some tweaks to padding, margins, font and alignment were made to try to make the most of screen space provided by various devices and computers

-# the main app

-  the main app is run by js/scripts.js

-        the scripts.js calls the printQuote function once so a random Quote and background color will appear when the index.html page first loads

-  the #loadQuote button element

-        is selected and assigned to a const variable in printQuote.js

-        the eventListener to the #loadQuote button is otherwise unchanged once the #loadQuote button is "clicked"
-          it then calls the printQuote function

 # CSS and HTML layout changes

     moved style of #quote-box for position, top, left, right and width